Blog post

 As with any large-scale investment in a project such as an offshore wind turbine farm, numerous factors need to be considered:

-• Structure (rotor-nacelle assembly, support structure, energy production and transfer, operation, maintenance, and emergency)
+• Structural (rotor-nacelle assembly, support structure, energy production and transfer, operation, maintenance, and emergency).

 Monopile offshore